+The science data processing component of the SOC is called the SOC pipeline.
 The SOC pipeline is divided into two main parts: the Level 1 pipeline segment and the Level 2 (instrument) pipeline segment.
-Pipeline processing is carried out sequentially.
-Results of the Level 1 pipeline are provided as inputs to the instrument Level 2 pipeline segment.
+Pipeline processing is carried out sequentially, such that results of the Level 1 pipeline are provided as inputs to the instrument Level 2 pipeline segment.
+The SOC pipeline creates PDS standard data products in Flexible Image Transport System (FITS) format, which is described in the document referenced herein (Definition of the Flexible Image Transport System).

+The Level 1 pipeline converts the Level 0 data to Level 1 data (CODMAC 2, referred to in this ICD as "engineering", "eng", or "uncalibrated" data).
+The Level 1 pipeline code is written by the SOC.
 More information about the formats of Level 1 data can be found in the "New Horizons SOC Level 1 Data Formats" document (SwRI Doc.
 No. 05310-SOCL1DATA-01).
-The instrument pipeline generates Level 2 results that the SOC forwards to the PDS archiving process.
-Level 1 data is also archived to the PDS.